baldurk/renderdoc/docs/getting_started/tips_tricks.rst

        #define GL_DEBUG_TOOL_EXT                 0x6789
        #define GL_DEBUG_TOOL_NAME_EXT            0x678A
        #define GL_DEBUG_TOOL_PURPOSE_EXT         0x678B

+       // For Vulkan
+       // VK_EXT_tooling_info will be available, see the Vulkan specification

 #.
 RenderDoc can be informed about separated debug shader blobs through API specific ways - see :ref:`unstripped-shader-info` for more details: